 6 types of eCommerce

-If you’re thinking about launching an eCommerce startup from scratch, the first thing you need to understand is the category your business will operate in.
+If you’re thinking about launching an eCommerce website from scratch, the first thing you need to understand is the category your business will operate in.
 Here are short and understandable explanations of each:

 B2B (business to business) — You sell goods to other businesses